 The index of refraction quantifies how much the light is slowed down as it is transmitted through the substrate.
 It is calculated as the ratio of the speed of light in a vacuum to the speed of light through the substrate.
 For instance, the index of refraction of Zinc Selenide, 2.631, means that light travels through a vacuum 2.631 times faster than it does through ZnSe.

 The refractive index of our sapphire windows is 1.76-1.77.
-For optical windows, the refractive index is typically specified at 587.6 nm.
+For optical windows produced by general optical products manufacturer, the refractive index is typically specified at 587.6 nm.

 Another important specification, the Abbe Number, describes how the refractive index varies with wavelength.
 The lower the Abbe number, the higher the dispersion.
 The Abbe number of sapphire is 72.24, and for BK7, 64.17.